cassianobecker/dnn/README.md

 ##### HCP Data

-1. To download & process the data, at the root folder of the project, run `python -m dataset.hcp.scripts.dti.process`.
+1. To download & process the data, at the root folder of the project, run `python schedule (local/debug/cbica_cpu) dataset/hcp/dti/scripts/conf/args.ini`.
-    * List the subjects to download in `dataset/hcp/scripts/dti/conf/subjects.txt`.
+    * List the subjects to download and process in `dataset/hcp/dti/scripts/conf/subjects.txt`.
     * The downloaded and post-processed files will be stored in '~/.dnn/datasets/hcp', accessible from your home folder.
 2. To train and test a Diffusion-CNN on the data, at the root folder of the project, select the arg.ini file describing your experiment, and run `python schedule (local/debug/cbica_cpu/cbica_gpu) experiments/hcp/conf/args.ini`.
     * The list of subjects for training and testing is located in  `experiments/hcp/conf/(test|train)_subjects.txt`.